Former New York Assembly Speaker gets 7 years in prison

 Prosecutors had argued that Silver "repeatedly corrupted the great power of his office for personal profit" and should get at least a decade in prison.

-After the sentence was announced, U.S. Attorney Geoffrey S. Berman said in a statement that he hoped the "fittingly stiff sentence sends a clear message: brokering official favors for your personal benefit is illegal and will result in prison time."
+After the sentencing, U.S. Attorney Geoffrey S. Berman said in a statement he hoped the "fittingly stiff sentence sends a clear message: brokering official favors for your personal benefit is illegal and will result in prison time."

 First elected in 1976, Silver served as speaker for 21 years, resigning after his 2015 arrest from a seat that served lower Manhattan.